kalwalt/sverchok_nodes_collection/README.md

 Various nodes and blend files for the sverchok blender addon

 * Polyvox experiments with sverchok addon.
 For now only a test you can find .blend, .json, and .py template to use with sv_ScriptedNode.
 Included PolyVoxCore.py and _PolyVoxCore.so for linux64.
+  * polyox-test.py : the basic examples
+  * polyvox-terrain.py : a simple terrain example with  fractal blender noise